yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 With transactional mode,

-- no writes are allowed in the target universe
+- No writes are allowed in the target universe
-- active-active multi-master is not supported
+- Active-active multi-master is not supported
 - YCQL is not yet supported

 When the source universe is lost, an explicit decision must be made to switch over to the standby universe and point-in-time recovery must run; this is expected to increase recovery time by a minute or so.